pisgahi/comp-ai/README.md

-# Companion AI
+# Comp AI

-Companion AI is an interactive web application that allows users to create and interact with personalized chat companions, such as historical figures like Albert Einstein, for knowledge-based queries.
+Comp AI is an interactive web application that allows users to create and interact with personalized chat companions, such as historical figures like Albert Einstein, for knowledge-based queries.

 ## Getting Started